rjking1/playwright-bdd-rk/README.md

 1. Define custom fixtures with `.extend()` and export `test` instance.
 For example, `fixtures.ts`:
     ```ts
-    // Note: import base from playwright-bdd, not from @playwright/test!
+    // Note: import base from playwright-bdd-rk, not from @playwright/test!
-    import { test as base } from 'playwright-bdd';
+    import { test as base } from 'playwright-bdd-rk';

     // custom fixture
     class MyPage {